Change is scary.

 Which is the best change management tool?

 Choosing a change management tool almost always depends on a couple of factors like the size and time period of the change.
-So, it is hard to pinpoint the “best” change management tool, but tools like Wrike, JIRA, and UserGuiding are among the great tools for change management.
+So, it is hard to pinpoint the “best” change management tool, but tools like Wrike, JIRA, and UserGuiding are among the best tools for change management.

 Can Jira be used for change management?